Chaoticans-mindustry-modding-team/ca-mod/README.md

 Aesthetics and convenience mod for roleplay and sandbox players;

 Adds features such as:

 • Larger messages,

 • Faster processors,

-• More wall colors and sizes
+• More wall colors and sizes,

 • Much more!